The Kalpana Chawla “Spirit of Columbia” Scholarship

 A year after her death, her family and friends established the Kalpana Chawla Spirit of Columbia Fund at Blue Ocean Institute.
-Using proceeds from the fund, Blue Ocean Institute offers a $5,000 scholarship annually to a graduate student who is passionate about the ocean and dedicated to studying a pressing marine issue.
+Using proceeds from the fund, Blue Ocean Institute offers scholarships annually to one or more graduate students who are passionate about the ocean and dedicated to studying a pressing marine issue.

 Blue Ocean Institute is honored to commemorate Ms. Chawla’s adventurous, courageous spirit by directly encouraging young marine scientists in their studies.

 Pearls peep – for your hands to reach